-Nexus S teased on Best Buy's website [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nexus S teased on Best Buy's website [UPDATED]Alex Wagner - Editorial Director of News and Content

 The Nexus Two/S may have been pushed back because of some hardware issues, but that hasn't stopped Best Buy from advertising the device on their website.
 If you were shopping for a new phone on Best Buy's website earlier this morning, you may have been greeted with the page you see above (which has been pulled down) advertising the Nexus S. Apparently Best Buy will be the only retailer to offer the Nexus S this holiday season, lining up with previous rumors, and the handset will be compatible with T-Mobile service.

 When we heard about the Nexus S/Two's hardware problems, there was no indication as to how long we would be waiting for it to launch.
 One would imagine that Google and Samsung would like to get it out in time for the holidays, especially if it ends up being offered by a carrier.
 We're not sure why Best Buy put this info up, but retailers often have early access to handsets for advertising, etc., so there's a possibility that the information on the page is the real deal.
 Most of this Nexus S info is still up in the air, though, so for now we'll just have to keep speculating and hoping that some more solid information comes to light.
 What kind of specs would you like to see in the Nexus S?